What Is Endurance Riding?

 Basic Health Care

-- There are two ways to take a pulse: either with your fingers under the jaw, or with a stethoscope behind his elbow.
+- Check the pulse, either with your fingers under the jaw, or with a stethoscope behind his elbow.
 A healthy horse has a resting pulse rate of 30-44 beats per minute.
-At first it may take you a little time to find his pulse using a stethoscope.

-- Check his mouth for possible bruising.
+- Check your horse’s mouth for possible bruising.
 A sore mouth may indicate that a change of bit is needed to make your horse more comfortable.